Page 1 of 2

 I wonder.

-After... whatever just happened, we find our way to the Nurse’s office, and my unscheduled appointment goes largely without incident.
-The Nurse gives me more than one furrowing of his eyebrows for showing up, not just with such a minor injury, but also with a girl.
+After... whatever just happened, we find our way to Nurse’s office, and my unscheduled appointment goes largely without incident.
+Nurse gives me more than one furrowing of his eyebrows for showing up, not just with such a minor injury, but also with a girl.
 I can tell he gets a lot of fun out of teasing me.
 Thankfully, Molly isn’t present for the brunt of it; she excuses herself just about the instant we arrive.
 On the one hand, it prevents Molly from seeing this.
-On the other hand, it allows the Nurse to really rev up his teasing engine.
+On the other hand, it allows Nurse to really rev up his teasing engine.

 “Well, do you want anything more than some ice, Hisao?
 A kiss for your booboo, maybe?”

-The Nurse holds out a bag of ice for me, a lopsided grin on his face.
+Nurse holds out a bag of ice for me, a lopsided grin on his face.
 His office smells like a combination of coffee and hand sanitizer.

 “No thanks,” I say, accepting the ice from him gratefully.
 “Although a lollipop would be nice.”